Llanelly Railway: Prior to the Llanelly Railway and Dock Company

 Charles Nevill came to Llanelly and in 1804 established a copper works with an associated harbour facility.

-There were extensive deposits of anthracite coal at Llangennech on the River Loughor estuary east of Llanelly, and about this time an expansion of the mining there took place, with associated construction of short tramroads.
+There were extensive deposits of anthracite coal at Llangennech on the River Loughor estuary east of Llanelli, and about this time an expansion of the mining there took place, with associated construction of short tramroads.
 The Llangennech Coal Company was formed, and concentrated on shipping from Spitty (or Yspitty) on the Loughor.
 However the available quays were suitable only for small vessels, and the main trade was lighterage to Llanelly Harbour for transhipment, incurring additional expense.

 When it was decided to develop the St Davids pit above Dafen, the opportunity to improve transport to the sea showed itself; a railway directly from Dafen to a new quay at Machynis Pool (now spelt Machynys) was feasible; there would need to be an incline down from St Davids to Dafen.

-The Llanelly Railroad and Dock Company
+The Llanelly Railway and Dock Company

-The proprietors of the Llangennech Coal Company promoted a Bill in Parliament, to make a wet dock for vessels up to 300 tons at Machynis with wharves and warehouses, and build the railway to St Davids.
-The Act was passed on 19 June 1828, authorising the Llanelly Railroad and Dock Company, with share capital of £14,000.
+The proprietors of the Llangennech Coal Company promoted a bill in Parliament, to make a wet dock for vessels up to 300 tons at Machynis with wharves and warehouses, and build the railway to St Davids.
+The Llanelly Railway and Dock Act 1828 (9 Geo.
+4. c. xci) was passed on 19 June 1828, authorising the Llanelly Railroad and Dock Company, with share capital of £14,000.
 Only horse traction could be used.
-At the time of the Committee hearings 83% of the capital had already been subscribed.
+At the time of the committee hearings 83% of the capital had already been subscribed.
 The upper terminal was described as Gelly Gille Farm.